-Applicants in band 1 will be reviewed every 6 months.
-All other applications will be reviewed (asked to re-register) every 12 months to ensure their circumstances remain the same.
+It is anticipated that applicants in the emergency band will be reviewed every 3 months and those in band 1 will be reviewed every 12 months.
+It is anticipated that all other applications will be reviewed (asked to re-register) every 3 years to ensure their circumstances remain the same.
 You will need to contact the council within 21 days of the review letter, or your application may be cancelled.
 If your circumstances change, we will reassess your priority.